-• Students intending to utilize telehealth in their practicum or internship must complete a mandatory 1-credit hour course.
-Students will register for the course in Banner at least one semester before they begin working in telehealth.
+- Students intending to utilize telehealth in their practicum or internship must complete a mandatory 1-credit hour course. - The course will comprehensively cover all aspects of utilizing telehealth formats in counseling settings. - The aim is to equip students with the necessary competencies, ethical understanding, and legal knowledge to practice telehealth effectively. - Tuition for this course is set at \$500 plus tax and any fees from the Graduate School. - This course will be available each semester, and students must complete it before commencing their practicum or internship involving telehealth.

-- The course will comprehensively cover all aspects of utilizing telehealth formats in counseling settings. - The aim is to equip students with the necessary competencies, ethical understanding, and legal knowledge to practice telehealth effectively. - Tuition for this course is set at \$500 plus tax and any fees from the Graduate School. - This course will be available each semester, and students must complete it before commencing their practicum or internship involving telehealth. - Students who do not intend to incorporate telehealth into their practicum or internship are exempt from taking this course.
+• Students who do not intend to incorporate telehealth into their practicum or internship are exempt from taking this course.